 Building a Culture of Life

 It would take five years of hard work, and the prayers and support of many, to realize their vision.
-The John Paul II Life Center opened on October 12, 2010, with full tax-exempt status and a passion for building a Culture of Life in Texas.
+St. John Paul II Life Center opened on October 12, 2010, with full tax-exempt status and a passion for building a Culture of Life in Texas.

 In God’s Time